gmum/toolkit/README.md

-# toolkit
+# ML-toolkit

-A collection of *standalone* useful tools:
+A collection of *standalone* useful codes for ML project.

+Right now it includes:

+* **vanilla_pytorch_project_template** - template for a ML project based on vanilla pytorch.
+Last updated 06.2019

+* **keras_project_template** - template for a ML project based on keras.
+Last updated 04.2018.

-## Maintained
+## Old

+Not maintained anymore, but kept for reference:

+* pytoune_project_template - template for a pytorch (using new featuers of vegab).
+Last updated 08.2018.

 * vegab - wrapper for scripts.
 Last updated 08.2018.
 New in vegab:

     - Elegant json/dict parsing

-* pytorch_project_template - template for a pytorch (using new featuers of vegab).
-Last updated 08.2018.

-* keras_project_template - template for a keras project.
-Last updated around 04.2018.

-* utils - random things

-## Old

 * job_pool - extends functionality of map